potacho/ih_datamadpt0420_project_m2/README.md

 ## ToDo

-As next steps, it will be interesting to further enrich basic diamonds dataset in order to make this code magic engine that can tell you practical information about your diamonds departing from very simple raw data.
+As next steps, it will be interesting to further enrich basic diamonds dataset in order to make this code magic engine that can tell you practical information about your diamonds only needing very simple raw data.

 ---